-Boston, MA — August 26, 2025 — OpenNotes at Beth Israel Deaconess Medical Center (BIDMC) has received a $400,627 award from the National Library of Medicine (NLM) to create patient-centered AI tools that improve access to and understanding of medical information.
-The study, led by Sigall Bell, MD, Director of Patient Safety and Discovery at OpenNotes and Associate Professor of Medicine at Harvard Medical School, will design and test HealthCoach, a large language model (LLM)-driven chatbot available in English and Spanish.
+Boston, MA — August 26, 2025 — Beth Israel Deaconess Medical Center (BIDMC) has received an award from the National Library of Medicine (NLM) to create an AI tool that improves patient access to, and understanding of, personalized medical information.
+The $1.5 million 4-year study is led by Sigall Bell, MD, Director of Patient Safety and Discovery at OpenNotes and Associate Professor of Medicine at Harvard Medical School, and Adam Rodman, MD, MPH, Director of AI Programs at Harvard Medical School.
+The researchers will co-design and test, together with patients “HealthCoach,” a large language model (LLM)-driven chatbot available in English and Spanish.

 “Research shows that when patients read their medical notes, they better understand their care, identify safety issues, and take a more active role in managing their health,” said Dr. Bell.
-“But too many patients remain excluded due to language and literacy barriers.
-By centering design on patients, AI can help close these gaps.”
+“But many patients remain excluded due to language and literacy barriers.
+An AI tool can help close these gaps, if it is designed with patients to meet their specific needs.”
+The team envisions that HealthCoach will translate and simplify notes based on patient priorities.
+They will also embed a previously developed patient-clinician alignment tool called “OurDX” into the chatbot, to help patients prepare for their next primary care visit conversationally with HealthCoach.

 About HealthCoach